AlexGordonGBS/timesheet-service/README.md

 ```
     mkdir tempDir
 ```
-* go to your new directory you just created:
+* navigate to your new directory you just created:
 ```
     cd tempDir
 ```
-* clone the project inot your new directory:
+* clone the project into your new directory:
 ```
     git clone https://github.com/AlexGordonGBS/timesheet-service.git
 ```
-* go to the timesheet-service directory inside your tempDir:
+* navigate to the timesheet-service directory inside your tempDir:
 ```
     cd timesheet-service
 ```